jtaketa-tran/SFND_Unscented_Kalman_Filter/README.md

 <img src="media/ukf_highway_tracked.gif" width="700" height="400" />

-This projects contains the implementation of an Unscented Kalman Filter to estimate the state of multiple cars on a highway using noisy lidar and radar measurements.
+This project contains an implementation of the Unscented Kalman Filter to estimate the state of multiple cars on a highway using noisy lidar and radar measurements.

 The main program can be built and ran by doing the following from the project top directory.